-This element of Lectio Divina resembles Ignatian Imaginative Prayer, when you focus on the emotions the reflection elicits in you.
-In this element of Lectio, I try to use my five senses to actually hear, touch and see the deepest meaning of the words and to feel the emotions evoked.
+This element of Lectio Divina might resemble Ignatian Imaginative Prayer, when you focus on the emotions the reflection elicits in you.
+In this element of Lectio, I try to use my five senses to actually hear, touch and see in order to feel the emotions evoked.
 It’s an intensely personal experience.

 Visualize yourself experiencing whatever is in that word or phrase.
 Notice your emotions.
 Feel your emotions.
 Sit with your emotions.
 Just let them be what they are.
 Don’t try to push them away, minimize or enlarge them.
 Just accept them as is.

 Try not to analyze your emotions.
 It’s easy to slip into “study mode” with you as the subject.
 If you catch yourself questioning “why?” or “what if?” — then your mind has wandered.
 You’re not feeling your feelings; rather you are thinking about them.
 If you find yourself problem-solving, then you have succumbed to thought or analysis again.
 Try not to expect any particular outcome (e.g., I should feel one way or another.)
 Whatever emotion comes, accept it without judgment.

 When your mind wanders or you start analyzing, bring your attention to your sacred word or breath.
 Feel the rise and fall of your abdomen.
 Notice the weight of your buttocks on the chair.
 When you feel grounded again, return your attention to visualizing and feeling the emotions the reflection or scripture brings up in you.